ginobilinie/codeBook/README.md

 197. convertToTitle.cpp: 26 decimal

-198. majorityElement.cpp: I use a unordered_map to record it and then use a for loop pass.
+198. majorityElement.cpp: I use a unordered_map to record it with a for loop pass (record maxVal and res during scaning).

 # old
 for fun, forever